Social Security Disability Attorney Brunswick GA

 NOSSCR was established in 1979 with over 3,900 practicing attorneys and other advocates representing Social Security Disability and Supplemental Security Income claimants, and their families.
 It is safe to say that retaining a lawyer will greatly increase your chances for approval at all levels of the appeals process.
 At Harrison & Fortier, P.C. our attorneys and legal staff have many years of experience assisting clients through every phase of the SSDI claims.
 This includes:

 - Preparing, compiling, and completing all necessary forms and documents

 - Reviewing medical evidence and gathering independent medical evaluations

 - Lastly, we keep you abreast of the entire disability process, from start to finish.

 Keeping you informed is an important function of our services.
-We closely monitor your disability claim from start to finish with one main goal, to get you the compensation your disability should afford you.
-That takes experience and commitment to legally challenge your disability denial and argue your case during the Georgia Social Security Disability denial and reconsideration process.
-Give our office a call today at 912-882-1131, for a free, no-obligation consultation to discuss your case and learn what benefits you may be eligible for.
+We closely monitor your disability claims from start to finish with one main goal, to get you the compensation your disability should afford you.
+That takes experience and commitment to legally challenge your disability denial and argue your case during the Brunswick Social Security Disability denial and reconsideration process.
+Contact us today at 912-882-1131, for a free consultation to discuss your case and learn what benefits you may be eligible for.